Integration on the Surreals: Introduction

-In $\mathbf{No}$, on the other hand, for all surreal $x>\infty$, $\sum_{k=0}^{\infty}k!x^{-k-1}$ (and in fact, any formal series in powers of $1/x$ with real coefficients more generally) is \emph{absolutely convergent in the sense of Conway} (see \S\ref{S5})\footnote{In the context of discussions of $\mathbf{No}$, such references to ``$\infty$'' refer to the gap in $\mathbf{No}$ separating the positive finite surreals and positive infinite surreals.
-Similar references to ``$-\infty$'' are understood analogously. } and defines a unique function for all infinite surreal $x$.
-Accordingly, the question naturally arises as to whether we can link the finite and infinite domains.
-In particular, building on absolute convergence in the sense of Conway, can we find a way of extending functions and their integrals past $\infty$ or, more generally, past a singularity at which asymptotic expansions do not exist or are divergent?

-The initial attempts at defining integration, in particular the genetic definition proposed by Norton \cite[page 227]{CO2}, turned out, as Kruskal discovered, to have fundamental flaws \cite[page 228]{CO2}.
-Despite this disappointment, the search for a theory of surreal integration has continued (see \cite{FO} and \cite{RSAS}), but remains largely open.\footnote{By contrast, work of Berarducci and Mantova \cite{BM,BM2}, Aschenbrenner, van den Dries and van der Hoeven \cite{ADH2}, Bagayoko \cite{BV}, Bagayoko, van der Hoeven and Kaplan \cite{BHK}, Bagayoko and van der Hoeven \cite{BH1,BH2} and others (e.g. \cite{BHM,vdDE2,vvK,SC}) has made significant progress toward viewing the surreals as an ordered differential field.
-This work aims to bring a robust theory of asymptotic differential algebra to all of $\No$.
-Unlike the present work, which is concerned with derivations on surreal functions, the former work is concerned with derivations on surreal numbers. } Making real progress towards solving the integration problem, and more generally in interpreting divergent expansions by means of surreal analysis, requires finding a property-preserving operator (see Definition \ref{*E}) that extends the members of a wide body of important classical functions from $\R$ to $\No$.
+Making real progress towards solving the above-said integration problem, and more generally in interpreting divergent expansions by means of surreal analysis, requires finding a property-preserving operator (see Definition \ref{*E}) that extends the members of a wide body of important classical functions from $\R$ to $\No$.
 In turn, the existence of such an extension operator provides a theoretically satisfying and widely applicable definition of integration: in particular, the integral of an extension from $\R$ to $\No$ of a function on the reals can be defined to be the extension of its integral from $\R$ to $\No$.

-Functions whose behavior can be described in terms of exponentials and logarithms are remarkably ubiquitous.
-This was already noted in 1910 by G. H. Hardy who wrote:
+Any such theory would have to keep in mind that functions whose behavior can be described in terms of exponentials and logarithms are remarkably ubiquitous.
+Indeed, as G. H. Hardy noted in 1910:

 \begin{quote}